bontebok/NeosIPv6Mod/README.md

 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).
 1. Place [NeosIPv6Mod.dll](https://github.com/bontebok/NeosIPv6Mod/releases) into your `nml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\nml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with NeosModLoader installed it will create the folder for you.
-1. Make a backup copy of the LiteNetLib.dll file located in your Neos_Data\Managed folder, which should be located at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\Neos_Data\Managed`.
-Copy the LiteNetLib.dll file from the version contained in release for this mod into the Managed folder.
-As LNL does not by default include IPv6 punch through support, this is required.
-Source can be found here: [LiteNetLib](https://github.com/bontebok/LiteNetLib)
 1. Start the game.
 If you want to verify that the mod is working you can check your Neos logs.